golang-design/research/content/posts/cgo-handle.md

 }
 ```

 A few months ago, while we were working on building a new package [`golang.design/x/clipboard`](https://golang.design/x/clipboard), a package that offers cross-platform clipboard access.
-We found out, there is a lacking of the facility in Go, despite the variety of approaches in the wild, still suffering from soundness and performance issues.
+We found out, there is a lacking of facility in Go, despite the variety of approaches in the wild, still suffering from soundness and performance issues.

 In the [`golang.design/x/clipboard`](https://golang.design/x/clipboard) package, we had to cooperate with cgo to access system level APIs (technically, it is an API from a legacy and widely used C system), but lacking the facility of knowing the execution progress on the C side.
 For instance, on the Go side, we have to call the C code in a goroutine, then do something else in parallel: